lantins/resque-exponential-backoff/README.md

 **n.b.** The job attempts count is incremented/stored in a redis key, the key is built using the name of your jobs class/module and its arguments.

-If you have lots of arguments, really long ones, you may should consider overloading the `#identifier` method in your model:
+If you have lots of arguments, really long ones, you should consider overriding `#identifier` to implement a more suitable custom identifier.

     def self.identifier(database_id, massive_url_list, meow_purr)
         "#{database_id}"